dcogb/dcogb.github.io/documentation/api/Model_User.md

 		}
 		else
 		{
-			throw new Mountain Valley Church of God_Exception(&#039;The :property: property is a to many relation in the :class: class&#039;, [&#039;:property:&#039; =&gt; $column, &#039;:class:&#039; =&gt; get_class($this)]);
+			throw new Donica Church of God_Exception(&#039;The :property: property is a to many relation in the :class: class&#039;, [&#039;:property:&#039; =&gt; $column, &#039;:class:&#039; =&gt; get_class($this)]);
 		}
 	}
 	else
 	{
-		throw new Mountain Valley Church of God_Exception(&#039;The :property: property does not exist in the :class: class&#039;, [&#039;:property:&#039; =&gt; $column, &#039;:class:&#039; =&gt; get_class($this)]);
+		throw new Donica Church of God_Exception(&#039;The :property: property does not exist in the :class: class&#039;, [&#039;:property:&#039; =&gt; $column, &#039;:class:&#039; =&gt; get_class($this)]);
 	}